 Family Caregiver Alliance (FCA) seeks to improve the quality of life for caregivers through education, services, research, and advocacy.
 Through its National Center on Caregiving, FCA offers information on current social, public policy, and caregiving issues and provides assistance in the development of public and private programs for caregivers.
 For residents of the greater San Francisco Bay Area, FCA provides direct family support services for caregivers of those with Alzheimer's disease, stroke, head injury, Parkinson's, and other debilitating disorders that strike adults.

 Center for Loss and Life Transition

 The Fisher Center for Alzheimer’s Research Foundation

-Originally prepared by Family Caregiver Alliance in cooperation with California's Caregiver Resource Centers, a statewide system of resource centers serving families and caregivers of brain-impaired adults, and funded by the California Department of Mental Health.
-Revised and updated in 2013; reviewed by Rabbi Jon Sommer, Professional Grief Caregivers' Network, October 2013.
+This fact sheet was prepared by Family Caregiver Alliance, revised and updated in 2013, and reviewed by Rabbi Jon Sommer, Professional Grief Caregivers' Network, October 2013.
 Copyright © 1996, 2013 Family Caregiver Alliance.
 All rights reserved.